MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/pstn-connectivity.md

 ## Phone System with Operator Connect Mobile

 If your existing carrier participates in the Microsoft Operator Connect Mobile program, they can manage the service for bringing PSTN calling to Teams.
 With Operator Connect Mobile, a user’s SIM-enabled phone number is also their Teams phone number.
-Users can use a single phone number in Microsoft Teams across both their mobile service and desk lines, and seamlessly transition between networks and devices.
+Users can use a single phone number in Microsoft Teams across both their mobile service and desk lines.

 You might consider a combination of services.
-For example, you might choose Operator Connect Mobile for your sales and field organizations who require mobile support, but another solution for your onsite call center organization who rely on desk phones.
+For example, you might choose Operator Connect Mobile for your sales and field organizations that require mobile support, but another solution for your onsite call center organization that relies on desk phones.

 Operator Connect Mobile might be the right solution for your organization if: